KinnaT/amta-addons/eea-wp-user-integration/README.md

 ## EE4 WP Users Integration Addon

+Why does this fix the add-on for non-multisite installs??
+This changes the add-on so registrations from the back-end auto-create users and link them correctly to the Attendee.
+But why?

 Changes:
 * EE_WPUsers.class.php - Line 104
   Amended query, as the table should be get_blog_prefix() . 'usermeta'; and the meta should simply be 'EE_Attendee_ID' without a prefix